webmasterkai/wayoffthegrid/docs/orientation/8-plumbing.md

 3. Turn Electroscan Power off
 4. Disconnect Red, White and orange wires with spade connectors at Electroscan control box.
 WARNING: electro scan must not be activated without disconnecting electrode and motor wires while muriatic acid solution is in the system.
 5. In plastic bucket combine 1.5 pints (.852 liters) of muriatic acid with 3 gallons (13.635 liters) of fresh water.
-(16 water to 1 acid.)
+(16 water to 1 acid or 2 cups per gallon)
 6. Carefully pour solution into the toilet and flush until bowl is as dry as possible.
 7. Pour one gallon (3.8 liters) of additional fresh water into bowl to dilute any acid remaining.
 8. Allow to stand for between 45 minutes and 3 hours.